Personal Plans

 What is this?

-Many children in settings, at some time or another, will need medication, whether this is in the short term because they are finishing antibiotics or long term medication for the management of asthma.
+Many children in settings , at some point or another, will need medication, whether this is in the short term (finishing antibiotics) or long term (viral wheeze/ antihistamine for seasonal hay fever).
+These children will require a completed ELC Medical Care Plan incorporating SBC prescription medication request and record before administration of medication in setting.

 Key messages: